This webpage lists some places to go in the Denver area for genealogy research. If you are looking for online genealogy records see:|

 The Denver NARA branch has extensive microfilm holdings of value for genealogy research, among them:

-All surviving Federal population censuses 1790-1930 on microfilm; microfilm indexes for the 1880, 1900, 1910, 1920 and 1930 censuses on microfilm (some states were not indexed for 1910 & 1930); many book indexes for census records prior to 1880 (the DPL has a larger collection of these books); military service records; pension and bounty land warrant applications; Native American censuses; Utah polygamy prosecution case files; Colorado naturalizations; all 675 rolls of M237 (New York Passenger Arrival Records 1820-mid June 1897); an incomplete but growing collection of miscellaneous passenger records for other ports (and New York after mid June 1897) on microfilm; finding aids and maps for the 1930 census.
+All surviving Federal population censuses 1790-1930 on microfilm; microfilm indexes for the 1880, 1900, 1910, 1920 and 1930 censuses on microfilm (some states were not indexed for 1910 & 1930); many book indexes for census records prior to 1880 (the DPL has a larger collection of these books); military service records; pension and bounty land warrant applications; Native American censuses; Utah polygamy prosecution case files; Colorado naturalizations; all 675 rolls of M237 (New York Passenger Arrival Records 1820-mid June 1897); an incomplete collection of miscellaneous passenger records for other ports (and New York after mid June 1897) on microfilm; finding aids and maps for the 1930 census.

 Colorado State Archives